Soc 751: Managing statistical research: the workflow of data analysis (Instructor Scott Long)

 2. Efficient methods for planning, organizing, documenting, executing, and preserving your work.

-3. Tools that enhance and simplify your work: software, programming methods, organizational structure, and cyberinfrastructure.
+3. Tools that enhance and simplify your work: software, programming methods, organizational structure, and infrastructure.

 4. Real world examples of what works and what does not in each stage of the process.

-Requirements: Each student is expected to develop her own workflow and apply it to a real research project.
-The class is too short to complete the project, but you can develop critical skills to help you complete future research more quickly and accurately while ensuring replicability and maintaining the provenance of results.
-Students must participate in class, complete exercises applying the lectures to their project, develop a mock file structure with backup procedures, maintain a research log, and present their "final" workflow to the class.
+Requirements: Each student is expected to develop her own workflow and apply it to a research project using real data (i.e., not simulations).
+The class is too short to complete your project, but you can develop critical skills to help you complete future research more quickly and accurately while ensuring replicability and maintaining the provenance of results.
+Students must participate in class, complete exercises applying the lectures to their project, develop a mock file structure with backup procedures, maintain a research diary, and present their "final" workflow to the class.
+A group project will help you develop skills for working in collaborations.
 While some lab time for independent work will be available during the day, students will also need to work on their project outside of class.

 AutoHotkey: A freeware macro program.